 Arsenic oxidation is a very slow process and the received wisdom among drinking water treatment experts is that the process can only be speeded up with the help of a chemical, i.e. an oxidant.
 Iron which is also present in the water also oxidises and during that process it absorbs the arsenic.
 But the quicker the oxidation the less arsenic is removed.
 ‘We thought, what if we can reverse the process?
 How can we slow down the oxidation process of the iron in the drinking water and remove the arsenic all the quicker?

-Then Van Halem and her team hit on new idea: delayed aeration.
-‘The oxidation of the iron is slowed down by not immediately exposing it to a lot of oxygen immediately after the water is pumped up.
+Then Van Halem and her team hit on new idea: delayed iron oxidation.
+‘By slowing down the oxidation of the iron immediately after the water is pumped up, it will remove more arsenic from the water.
 To put is simply, it makes a difference if instead of putting the water in a bucket it is put in a bottle closed off with a top.
 What if the same principle can be applied to a central purification system?’

 Van Halem wants her work to be relevant.
 ‘In areas which are experiencing huge problems your work can make a big difference.’
 But although her work is aimed at solving problems she wants to do more.
 ‘I also want to find out how things really work and use that knowledge to devise better solutions.
 There are many researchers who are focused more on figuring out challenging scientific puzzles than solving problems.
 In the field of drinking water treatment it’s the practical problem solvers who are in the majority.
 We bridge the gap between the two.’